 How is this spinal condition treated?

 Individuals who have been diagnosed with degenerative joint disease of the spine are typically prescribed conservative treatments.
 These treatments include pain medications (either prescription or over-the-counter), anti-inflammatory medication, physical therapy, hot and/or cold compresses and intermittent rest.
 If conservative treatment methods fail to provide satisfactory symptomatic relief, surgery may be recommended.
 In this case, consider the minimally invasive procedures performed at Laser Spine Institute.
 Our outpatient procedures have helped tens of thousands of patients find relief from neck and back pain.
-Contact Laser Spine Institute for more information and to obtain a complimentary review of your latest MRI or CT scan.
+Contact Laser Spine Institute for more information and for your MRI or CT scan review.